Homemade Flour Tortillas

 This is unquestionably one of the best things about living in Texas!

 - All-purpose flour/bread flour: I tested the recipe with both types of flours, and both do work here.
 All-purpose flour did work slightly better, in my opinion, as bread flour develops more gluten and gives you a chewier or more elastic tortilla at the end.
+I haven’t tested the recipe with whole wheat flour so I’m unsure how that would go.
+I’d suggest starting with a 50:50 of all-purpose and whole wheat and working your way up from there if this is something you’d like to try.

 - Baking powder: is used to lighten the texture of the tortillas.
 The carbon dioxide released into the tortilla helps make them light and airy.
+Don’t worry, you won’t even be able to tell it’s there!

 - Shortening or softened butter: either vegetable shortening, coconut shortening, or softened butter would work for this recipe.
 I tested the recipe with both and found that the butter tortillas did have a slightly better flavor, However for my dairy-free friends, shortening works perfectly!
 You could even use vegetable oil.
 But if you do, you want to keep in mind that since oil is in a liquid state, you’ll need slightly less than if you were to use butter/shortening.
+A lot of authentic tortillas recipes also use lard.
+This isn’t something we use in our home so it’s not something I’ve tested, but it should be a 1:1 swap with the butter.

 Why use hot water when making homemade tortillas: